 This experience was a very challenging one however it gave me a boost of confidence in the field of wildlife.

 I was ranger at Mine Kill back in 2013, on my return I became a supervisor ranger and was responsible for two intern rangers as well as six park and recreational aides.
 My duties included training all staff under my supervision and provide assistance or information to park patrons.
 Park Rangers are responsible for personal projects to improve the park.
-The projects I completed during the 2016 season included culvert census, bird surveys, bluebird box monitoring and the revamping of the bluebird trail.
+My projects included culvert census, bird surveys, bluebird box monitoring and the revamping of the bluebird trail.
 I also assist the environmental educator with events and planning events.
 In the words of my manger the head ranger is the eyes and ears of the park.
 Keeping the manger informed on what is going on.